 To ensure we achieve our objective we have the highest expectations that all staff, governors and volunteers working in or on behalf of KAA can identify children and young people who are suffering or likely to suffer abuse and taking appropriate action with the aim of making sure they are kept safe both at home and in Academy.
 The safeguarding policy provides a comprehensive guidance to all of our procedures and highlights key safeguarding issues, which include the Prevent strategy, cyber bullying, FGM and Child sexual exploitation.

-Please see below further guidance on key areas, which includes the safeguarding policy.
+Please see below further guidance on key areas.

 Child Sexual Exploitation (CSE)

 Child Sexual Exploitation (CSE) is recognised as a form of child sexual abuse and has become a great concern in society.
 At KAA we strive to support and educate our students about how to make positive choices and informed decisions in their relationships.
 It is imperative that each student understands the importance of protecting themselves from all potential forms of sexual exploitation and abuse.

 At KAA our SRE Curriculum plays an important role in helping our students gain an understanding of acceptable and unacceptable relationships and sexual behaviour.
 As a school, we want our KAA students and families to be able to turn to us and practitioners for help and support from abuse and exploitation.